mbartcus/cv/_pages/cv.md

 March 2017 – February 2018

 ***Description:***
 Co-clustering is a data mining technique that aims at identifying the underlying structure between the rows and the columns of a data matrix in the form of homogeneous blocks.
-It finds many real world applications, however many current co-clustering algorithms are not suited on large size data set.
-One of the successfully used approach to co-cluster big sized data reaching to millions of instances and tens of thousands of values per dimension is the MODL co-clustering method that optimizes a criterion based on a regularized likelihood.
+It finds many real-world applications, however many current co-clustering algorithms are not suited to large-size data sets.
+One of the successfully used approaches to co-cluster big-sized data reaching millions of instances and tens of thousands of values per dimension is the MODL co-clustering method that optimizes a criterion based on a regularized likelihood.
 However, difficulties are encountered with up to billions of values per variable.
-This post-doc focuses on developing a co-clustering algorithm, given the MODL criterion allowing to efficiently deal with very large data sets that does not fit in memory.
-My work was to co-cluster large scale data sets in a reasonable time by using less RAM memory then the existing co-clustering techniques.
-Real world data sets with variable pairs of values Texts-Words, Source-Target web sites, User-Films.
+This post-doc focuses on developing a co-clustering algorithm, given that the MODL criterion allows us to efficiently deal with very large data sets that do not fit in memory.
+My work was to co-cluster large-scale data sets in a reasonable time by using less RAM memory than existing co-clustering techniques.
+Real-world data sets with variable pairs of values: Texts-Words, Source-Target web sites, and User-Films.
 {: .text-justify}
+<a href="https://github.com/mbartcus/TwoModeCoclustering" class="btn btn--dark">Project</a>

 ## PostDoc researcher at Toulon University, Toulon France